-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IMPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 1185 675 Marijuana Host Municipalities This bill establishes the Local Government Marijuana Revenue Fund and requires the transfer to the fund of 12% of revenue from the sales tax on adult use marijuana and adult use marijuana products and the marijuana excise tax.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM COMM FISCAL MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 contribution provides a similar exemption to a former resident of Maine.
+1185 675 , Marijuana Host Municipalities This bill establishes the Local Government Marijuana Revenue Fund and requires the transfer to the fund of 12% of revenue from the sales tax on adult use marijuana and adult use marijuana products and the marijuana excise tax.
 The fund must be distributed to a municipality where marijuana establishments are operating in proportion to the ratio of revenues generated by the sales and excise taxes on adult use marijuana and adult use marijuana products within the municipality to the revenues generated by all marijuana establishments operating in the State.
-1193 1117 An Act To Exempt Certain Disabled Veterans from the Motor Vehicle Excise Tax This bill provides a motor vehicle excise tax exemption for veterans who are receiving benefits based on 100% permanent service-connected disability.
+1193 1117 This bill provides a motor vehicle excise tax exemption for veterans who are receiving benefits based on 100% permanent service-connected disability.
 1195 800 Adult Use Marijuana Sales and Excise Tax Revenue This bill allocates 5% of the gross sales and excise tax revenue generated by adult use marijuana establishments in the State to the municipalities where the revenue was generated and makes a reduction to the amount deposited in the Adult Use Marijuana Public Health and Safety Fund.
-1203 885 An Act To Amend the Application of This bill reduces from 75 days to 28 days the length of time certain noncommercial vessels may be in Maine without being subject to the watercraft excise tax.
+1203 885 - This bill reduces from 75 days to 28 days the length of time certain noncommercial vessels may be in Maine without being subject to the watercraft excise tax.
+1209 2011 Fiscal Year 2021-22 This bill establishes municipal cost components for state and county services provided to the unorganized territory that would normally be paid for by a municipality.
+The municipal cost components constitute the property tax for the unorganized territory.
+1216 494 Terry Part A makes changes to the insurance premiums and income tax law.
+Part A: 1.
+Changes the due dates for community colleges, colleges and universities, Department of Education and Department of Administrative and Financial Services, Bureau of Revenue Services, Office of Tax Policy reports on the implementation of the educational opportunity tax credit from February 1, 2021, for the colleges, and March 1, 2021, for the Department of Education and Office of Tax Policy, to February 1, 2022;